JetBrains/teamcity-documentation/topics/installing-agent-tools.md

 TeamCity allows you to install/remove additional tools on all the agents, which is especially useful in the environments with many build agents as you can distribute tools to or remove them from all build agents at once, centralize configuration files distribution (for example, you want to distribute a custom configuration file/library to all agents), and so on.

 The __Administration | Tools__ page provides a unified interface to set up tools to be used by appropriate plugins.
-You can install different versions of any tool and/or change the default one.
+You can install different versions of a tool and/or change the default one.
 The tools will be automatically distributed to all build agents to be used in the related runners.

 The following types of tools can be managed up via the __Administration | Tools__ page:
 * __IntelliJ Inspections and Duplicates Engine__ with the bundled version of IntelliJ IDEA set as default.